Dear Gabby, How Can I Stay Safe?Posted June 9th, 2020

 That being said, there a few things you can do to really be a safety superstar.

 When you’re at the bus stop, cover your nose and mouth and wait for the bus on the sidewalk – NEVER stand in the street.
 If you’re trying to figure out if your bus is on its way, give NEXTRIP a try on your phone.

 Be careful what you bring on board.
 The idea is to keep things out of the aisles that might move around and hit or trip people.
 Things that cause slippery surfaces, attract bugs, or catch fire are definite no-nos.
 So, any food or drink has to be in covered containers with spill-proof lids.
 Disposable coffee cups and drinks from fast food restaurants don’t have spill-proof lids, so they aren’t allowed on our buses.
 Do yourself a favor and finish those drinks before you board.
 Fold your stroller or cart before entering the bus, and store it next to you, out of the aisle.
 Folding bikes should be collapsed before boarding, and you need to hold it securely in your lap.
 Flammable-fueled vehicles and hoverboards are not allowed on the bus or in the bike racks.
 Full-sized, non-folding bicycles go in the bicycle rack at the front of the bus.
 They can’t be secured inside the bus, so they are not allowed on board.
 Never used a bicycle rack?
 We’ve got a how-to video for you.

-By the way, when you board the electric buses on Line 291 at the Pomona Transit Center or Line 280 at the Azusa Intermodal Transit Center, be aware that the buses will briefly stop, and then they’ll move forward again into their charging stations.
+By the way, when you board the electric buses at the charging stations at the Pomona Transit Center or the Azusa Intermodal Transit Center, be aware that the buses will briefly stop, and then they’ll move forward again into their charging stations.
 Don’t be fooled by that brief pause!
 Wait until the bus has come to a full stop before you load your bike on the bicycle rack or board the bus.